-This is where the free online Mark it Down tool comes in super handy.
+This is where the free online Paste to Markdown tool comes in super handy.
 Just bookmark it in your browser and add it to your workflow.
 The first thing I do is take that same paragraph again (with the link) and paste it into the tool.

 While the above example only has one link, once you start getting into multiple links and paragraphs, this becomes a much bigger issue.

 Hopefully, this little trick on how to copy and paste links into Trello was helpful.
 I would love to hear your thoughts.
 As bloggers are there any other Trello + WordPress things that annoy you?

 5 thoughts on “How to copy and paste links in Trello with ease (productivity tip)”